A Girls Guide to Cars

 Learning to drive a stick shift… because I had to!

 Maybe your parents insisted you learn to drive a stick shift.
 Mine didn’t.
-Even with all the drivers in our household (I’m the oldest of 8), we didn’t have a manual vehicle other than a John Deere tractor on the farm until just before I got married.
+Even with all the drivers in our household (I’m the oldest of eight), we didn’t have a manual vehicle other than a John Deere tractor on the farm until just before I got married.
 So when I got word that a 2018 Volkswagen Golf GTI was coming to my driveway, I was excited and nervous all at the same time.
-But, it turns out the Golf is probably the best car to learn how to drive a manual transmission.
-And the GTI?
-Well, with about 75 more horsepower than the standard Golf model and a suspension and tuning designed for sport driving, it might not be the best option for a new stick shift driver, but it certainly is fun!

 Want to Learn How to Drive Manual?
 Give Yourself Time To Really Get it Down

-2018 Golf GTI Review
+2018 Golf Gti Review

 Y’all, there’s an extra pedal down here!
 Photo: Erica Mueller